 You need to ask questions, record important decisions, and assign action items.
 While the questions and agenda items are the essence of the discussion that will drive the meeting, don't expect to get the answers immediately.

-The point of a JAD sessions is to trigger creative thinking and brainstorming that will lead to a joint discussion that will require expertise from various departments.
+The point of JAD sessions is to trigger creative thinking and brainstorming that will lead to a joint discussion that will require expertise from various departments.

 At its core, JAD session should help the teams come up with decisions.
 If you and your team can't arrive to a decision, you need to run JAD sessions on a scheduled basis, which are usually known as JAD workshops.

-The outcome of a JAD session is more valuable than other meetings because because you can make more decisions.
+The outcome of a JAD session is more valuable than other meetings because you can make more decisions.

 Although most of the JAD sessions are scheduled during the development phase, they may even happen during the requirement phase.

 Advantages and disadvantages of JAD

 - JAD allows you to resolve difficulties more simply and produce better, error-free software

 - The joint collaboration between the company and the clients lowers all risks